Project-Books/book-project/README.md

 You may want to also want to run our [Books API](https://github.com/Project-Books/books-api) to avoid seeing an error on the search page.

-## Running the database
+## Running the backend and database

-1. Navigate to the [backend/](https://github.com/Project-Books/book-project/tree/main/backend) directory in a terminal
+1. Build the Docker images in the `backend/` directory using `docker-compose build`
-1. Start the PostgreSQL database using `docker-compose up -d db`
+1. Start the backend and database containers using `docker-compose up`
-   - May need to add sudo to this command
+1. When finished, run `docker-compose down` to stop and remove the containers

+If you are contributing to the backend, please ensure you run the unit tests manually (we supply the `-DskipTests` flag with Docker by default for convenience).

 ### Access database (optional)